 How does fiber help?

 Fiber can be useful in canine diabetes, however, there are various types of fiber which can have different properties and benefits.
 The different types of fiber can be defined in a few ways, though dividing fibers into soluble (able to dissolve in water) and insoluble (bulking fibers) are good ways to categorize fiber.
 (For more information on the details of fiber, see our previous article here).
 Insoluble fibers, such as cellulose, add bulk and can slow digestion and absorption of dietary carbohydrate, which can be a benefit to sugar regulation for diabetic dogs.
 While the term ‘high fiber diets’ can be confusing, a rough estimate to the amount of insoluble fiber in a food is the crude fiber content.
-Of note, percentage of fiber on pet food labels are ‘guaranteed analyses’ and thus only a maximum and cannot be compared between diets of different moisture or calorie content.
-In addition, the crude fiber only measures insoluble fiber so will not include any soluble fiber in the diet.
-For more information on comparing fiber contents of diets, see our previous article with a built in calculator.
+Of note, the percentage of fiber on pet food labels is ‘guaranteed analyses’ and thus only a maximum and cannot be compared between diets of different moisture or calorie content.
+In addition, the crude fiber only measures insoluble fiber so it will not include any soluble fiber in the diet.
+For more information on comparing fiber contents of diets, see our previous article with a built-in calculator.

 What about carbs?